Easy Bedroom Updates

 3. Creating a Cozy Corner

 We all need a place to sit, rest and kick off our shoes at the end of the day.
 Or in my case a place to stop and rest after you get out of bed in the morning.
 Near our fireplace I purchased the most gorgeous and comfortable Boutique Accent Chair.
 Oh my, I have been eyeing this chair for some time now and it’s navy blue velvet upholstery, down filled pillows, and weathered carved wood are so luxurious and adds just a touch of country French.
 No ones allowed to sit in it.
 Just kidding.
-It is one of my favorite purchases and it’s the first thing that you see once you come into the room.
+It is one of my favorite purchases and it’s the first thing that you see once you come into the master bedroom.
 Let’s just call this my “Happy Corner.”

 Gone went the cast off hand-me-down rug form client and in came the Bella wool sisal rug.
 I love the look of sisal rugs and the feel of the wool is so soft on your bare feet.
 You might have seen me post these rugs before.
 I’m so stranger to these neutral beauties.
 I have one at our lakehouse.
 It takes a beating and cleans up like a charm even with all the mud and sand from the shoreline.
 I cannot tell you how much I love these carpets.
 If you’d like to see it in a Rustic Farmhouse Lakeside Cottage or in my sister’s Family Room ReFresh I think you all get the picture I love these carpets and they go with every decor style.